-The three top directories can be specified in the Cohiba model file using elements <project-directory>, <input-directory>, and <output-directory>.
+The three top directories can be specified in the Cohiba model file using elements fect-directory>fet directory>, and <output-directory>.
 If a project directory has not been specified by the user, it defaults to the current working directory.
 The default output directory is output/.